TorinFelton/hustl.io/README.md

 - The price updates every 5 minutes, but the graphs change only at 00:00.

-See LIVE version with LIVE data: XXXXXX (Removed temporarily).
+See LIVE version with LIVE data: https://hustlio.herokuapp.com